 The programs are approved by the appropriate accrediting agencies, and graduates are eligible to take the qualifying examinations of the respective state and national licensing or registration bodies and to join the professional organizations.
 See the University Catalog for more specific information.

 No. Students at Loma Linda University are diverse in their religious beliefs and come from many faiths.
 A weekly chapel service is part of the student's experience.
 Students who do not have classes on Chapel day are not required to attend.
 Chapel is a time for where the entire University Student Body comes together for spiritual reflection.
 There are also religion classes within each curriculum and are a requirement for graduation from Loma Linda University.

 Yes.
 Most of our programs are offered during our homecoming events in April.

 We strive to graduate our students following their programs of study and help them successfully pass board requirements as fast as possible.
 Sometimes it may become necessary for a student to go to part time due to medical or other life altering issues.
 Part-time status is granted on a case-by-case basis with permission from the department chair and faculty.
 Students are not accepted initially part time unless granted by department.

-There are good and bad areas of any community.
-On campus student housing (i.e. Lindsay and Daniells Hall) are monitored by our security department around the clock.
-The City of Loma Linda is a relatively safe college community.
+There are good and bad areas in any community.
+On campus student housing (i.e. Lindsay and Daniells Hall) are monitored by our campus security department.
+The City of Loma Linda is a relatively safe college community but citizens are always cautioned to be vigilant.
 Check with your desired department for more information on surrounding areas if you plan on living off campus.

 Loma Linda is located in a valley region of the Inland Empire and is in an active earthquake zone.
-Southern California also experiences wildland fires have also burned in the mountain areas.
+Southern California also experiences wildland fires which have burned in the mountain areas several miles from campus.
 Flooding my also occur but is rare.

 See on-campus student housing information.
 Students may also opt to live in the surrounding communities.
 Some students room together or stay with area families.